 10DLC Number Functions

 Let’s take a closer look at what features and functionality we should hope to see with this new messaging platform now that we understand what 10 DLC is, why the messaging industry is trying to build it up, and the whole context.

 We should expect to see a much higher messaging rate with the latest 10DLC numbers than we currently get on either local or toll-free long codes.
 Although we know it does not have the same functionality as short send rate codes, we do believe it will meet most business needs as far as mass text messaging is concerned.

 10DLC numbers, as mentioned earlier, should be fairly low in cost compared to short codes and run just a few dollars a month per number.
-However this one is not yet chiseled in stone.
-As far as the cost per message is concerned, the regular long code messaging will be more costly but when sending with short codes it will be no more than cost per message.
+However, this one is not yet chiseled in stone.
+As far as the cost per message is concerned, the regular long code messaging will be more costly but when sending with short codes it will be no more than the cost per message.

 A Dedicated Line